Hypoplastic left heart syndrome

 Bidirectional Glenn procedure.
 This procedure is generally the second surgery.
 It's done when a child is between 3 and 6 months of age.
 It involves removing the first shunt and connecting one of the large veins that returns blood to the heart (the superior vena cava) to the pulmonary artery.
 If surgeons previously performed a hybrid procedure, they'll follow additional steps during this procedure.

 This procedure reduces the work of the right ventricle by allowing it to pump blood mainly to the aorta.
 It also allows most of the oxygen-poor blood returning from the body to flow directly into the lungs without a pump.

 After this procedure, all the blood returning from the upper body is sent to the lungs, so blood with more oxygen is pumped to the aorta to supply organs and tissues throughout the body.

-Heart transplant.
+- Heart transplant.
 Another surgical option is a heart transplant.
-However, the availability of a heart to be used for transplant is limited, so this option is not used as often.
-After a heart transplant, your child will need medications throughout life to prevent rejection of the donor heart.
+However, the number of hearts for transplant is limited, so this option is not used as often.
+Children who have heart transplants need medications throughout life to prevent rejection of the donor heart.